Node Election

 # Overview

-TOP Network node election system is under the following principles:
+TOP AI Network node election system is under the following principles:

 • Permissionless: The nodes are permissionless, meaning Permissionless means nodescan access and exit the network freely.
 Nodes are also free to participate regardless of the size of their stake.